ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 [TypeScript](https://www.typescriptlang.org/) has become table stakes when it comes to frontend development.
 For that reason, the examples are going to use TypeScript, but you can use JavaScript if you prefer.

-If you never used TypeScript, code after `:` usually represents a type.
-TypeScript code is valid JavaScript code (unless a couple of things we're not going to use), so you can just remove the types and your code will work:
+If you're unfamiliar with TypeScript, code after `:` usually represents a type.
+You can omit the types and your code will work:

 ```ts:example.ts
 // TypeScript 👍️